OpenCR 1.0 is an open source robot controller embedded with a powerful ARM MCU compatible with ARC.

 Get technical details of the Arduino pinouts with the OpenCR to understand how ARC maps to the output pins HERE.

 The ports on the OpenCR perform different features based on their usage.
 The diagram above demonstrates how the ports are connected to ARC.
 The Ax ports can be either Analog Input or Digital I/O. The Ax also function as Dx ports.
 The UART 0, 1, & 2 are connected to UART 1, 2 & 3, respectively.
+Check the link above for information about how OpenCR maps I/O pins.

-ARC Code Example
+ARC EZ-Script Example

 For example, you can flash the LED because it is on port D13 in ARC with this example EZ-Script code.
 Try it and have fun :)